-- Difficult To Pack/Unpack: Since everything is loaded from the top it makes it difficult to get to stuff on the bottom of you bag.
-You basically have to take out everything to get to stuff that isn’t on top.
-This can be somewhat alleviated if you pack your bag in a specific manner but it is still a hassle.
+- Difficult To Pack/Unpack: Since everything is loaded from the top it makes it difficult to get to stuff on the bottom of your bag.
+You basically have to take out everything to get to the stuff that isn’t on top.
+This can be somewhat alleviated if you pack your bag in a specific manner, but it is still a hassle.

 - Lots of Straps: All the straps can get caught and ripped off in the conveyor belts at the airport.
 Make sure all the straps are tied away.

-- Less Secure: The top of the pack is closed via a drawstring so it is a bit easier to gain access than compared to the front loading which can have its zippers locked.
+- Less Secure: The top of the pack is closed via a drawstring, so it is a bit easier to gain access than compared to the front loading style which can have its zippers locked.

 My favorite top-loading backpack is the Osprey Atmos 50.